xenify-io/litepaper/Cookie Notice.md

 <br>

-If you have any questions regarding this Policy or how we use cookies, you may contact us by submitting a help desk request [here](https://www.xenify.com/help) or by emailing: contact@xenify.com.
+If you have any questions regarding this Policy or how we use cookies, you may contact us by emailing: [contact@xenify.io](mailto:contact@xenify.io).